Organizing the Chaos

 Teaching the Children, Election Day

 Today, America decides.
-Everyday choices influence our course, but today, we each have an opportunity to affect greater change.
-The impact of our choice today will last for many years.
+Everyday choices influence our course, but we each have an opportunity to impact greater change today.
+The effects of our choices today will last for many years.
 This election seems to be the most pivotal of all time.
-(I do not know about all election years.
-I...
+(I do not know about all election years....

 Hair Clips and Rainbows